Amy-Oji/PhoneNumberWithCountryCodeGenerator/README.md

 ```

-Function Description
+### Function Description
-Write a getPhoneNumbers function in the
-editor.

-getPhoneNumbers should have the following parameters:
+Write a getPhoneNumbers function in the editor.
+The should have the following parameters:

-* string country: the country to query
+- string country: the country to query
-* string phoneNumber: the phone number
+- string phoneNumber: the phone number

-Returns
+__Returns__

 string: the completed phone number or -1

-Constraints
+__Constraints__

-The returned JSON object contains either 0 or 1
-record in data.
+- The returned JSON object contains either 0 or 1 record in data.

-The country name may contain uppercase and
-lowercase English letters and <space> (ascii 32)
+- The country name may contain uppercase and lowercase English letters and <space> (ascii 32)

 #### Sample Case

 Sample Input For Custom Testing

-country: Nigeria
+__country:__ Nigeria

-phoneNumber: 8012345678
+__phoneNumber:__ 8012345678

-Sample Output
+#### Sample Output
 +234 8012345678

 #### Explanation:

 A call is made to the API ``` https://jsonmock.hackerrank.com/api/countries?name=Nigeria ```

-The calling code for the inputted country is then extracted from the callingCodes array in the API response
+The calling code for the inputted country is then extracted from the callingCodes array in the API response.
 The calling code is then prepended to the phone number and returned.

 #### Note: